In Yakima’s apple industry, the surging COVID-19 pandemic has brought a wave of cases, and labor strife

 As of last week, the local health district listed 29 employees from Columbia Reach with COVID 19, and 18 from Allen Bros.

-Some workers from the two warehouses have made complaints to Department of Labor and Industries, which has since followed up with inspections of both companies.
+Some workers from the two warehouses have made complaints to the Department of Labor and Industries, which has since followed up with inspections of both companies.

 Kohl, of Allan Bros., said he was told the company was meeting the state guidelines regarding safety regulations.